 Global climate change has drastically intensified both the risk and rate of natural hazards with Africa being one of the most vulnerable continents to see these impacts.
 Policies to foster sustainable and inclusive growth cannot be divorced from the climate crisis for which Africa bears the least responsibility but the largest brunt.
 This Dialogues discussed the institutional innovation and transformation needed to meet climate action commitments under the UNFCCC Paris Agreement while considering Africa’s unique context of low baseline development, pre-existing climate vulnerabilities, limited energy access, and high reliance on climate-sensitive sectors, under the lens of building back better and greener.

 How do We Build and Nurture Anticipatory Governance Ecosystems that are Future-Ready and Help Address Long-Term and Systemic Challenges?

 Governments and societies are facing systemic challenges that require new, better, and more effective institutions.
 An ecosystems approach is needed that builds the capacity of governments and societies to act with anticipation, collectively, and with accountability.
 This Dialogue convened early adopters in anticipatory governance practice and experts exploring the impact of emerging technology on governance to examine the intersection of these trends on institutions of the future.

 Citizen and State: Public Institutions in the Age of Social Media

 Social media and online platforms have transformed the way citizens interact, communicate, and receive information—with and from politicians, influencers, businesses, and amongst themselves.
-This Dialogue will explore the relationship between technology, citizens, and State, grappling with questions on the role of government social media including how governments can and/or should be thinking about digital engagement platforms as tools to increase democratic participation, improve policymaking, build citizen trust, and enhance service delivery.
+This Dialogue explored the relationship between technology, citizens, and State, grappling with questions on the role of government social media, including how governments can and/or should be thinking about digital engagement platforms as tools to increase democratic participation, improve policymaking, build citizen trust, and enhance service delivery.